 There are three distinct types of bipolar disorder: bipolar I disorder, bipolar II disorder, and cyclothymia.
 The different types of bipolar disorder are differentiated by what types of symptoms and episodes a person has.
 However, all three types of bipolar disorder share one common element.
 They can raise a person’s risk for alcohol abuse.

-The answer to the question, “How does alcohol affect bipolar disorder?” is that it depends on which type of episode or symptoms a person is experiencing.
+Alcohol abuse affects bipolar disorder in multiple ways.
+This usually depends on the type of episode or symptoms a person is experiencing.
 Here are examples of how alcohol can impact someone who is experiencing symptoms of mania, hypomania, or depression:

 Alcohol Abuse During Manic or Hypomanic Episodes